hujhax/austin-improv-wiki/Holy 1960s Batman, Batman!.md

 * [[Tom Booker]]

 ## History
 Early takes on the format appeared under the title "Holy Sleep Deprivation, Batman" at [[The 40-Hour Improv Marathon]] and [[The 41-Hour Improv Marathon]].
+There was also a test run during [[The 2011 Improvised Play Festival]].

 The show sold out all 10 weeks of its mainstage run at [[The Hideout Theatre]].
 Its mainstage run included an appearance in [[The 42-Hour Improv Marathon]].